Last Updated on

 What it does: Google’s PageSpeed Insights Speed Score incorporates data from CrUX (Chrome User Experience Report) and reports on two important speed metrics: First Contentful Paint (FCP) and DOMContentLoaded (DCL).
 If that sounds like technical speak, only in Greek, to you, don’t be discouraged.
 PageSpeed Insights actually couldn’t be easier to use.

 Just type in your URL, click the blue ‘ANALYZE’ on the right, and wait for the magic to happen.
 The report it spits out at you comes in two parts: a mobile report and a desktop report – click on the tabs at the top left corner to toggle between the two.
 (Note: PageSpeed Insights displays the mobile report by default because, in case you missed the memo, mobile is the future.)
 Each of those two reports is also then divided into two parts: a ‘Speed’ score and an ‘Optimization’ score, both scored out of 100, with 0 being, well, zero and 100 being hero.
-Your Speed score reveals how quickly your page loads for users.
+Your Speed score reveals your page speed load time – how quickly your page loads for users.
 Your Optimization score reveals how well your page is designed to load quickly by looking at your website code.
 It also offers ‘Opportunities’ and ‘Diagnostics’ sections to help you make improvements on your pages exactly where they are needed.

 Why we like it: Well, duh.
 It’s Google.
 It doesn’t take a rocket scientist to tell you that you want the world’s most popular search engine to tell you if your page is loading fast enough for them and their users, and if not, where they suggest you should fix it.